One of the hardest dilemmas facing self-publishers is how to gain visibility for their books.

 NOTE: If you believe that you can't give a copy of your book in return for a review on Amazon, then be sure to watch this.

 Normally ARCs are only distributed to readers by the publisher (or by the author in the case of self-publishing).
-So, in order to get your hands on one, you would basically need to know the author or some guy at the publisher and contact that person directly.
+So, in order to get your hands on one, you would basically need to know the author or have a friend at the publishing house and contact that person directly.
 But NetGalley takes that burden off those requesting to read.
-As an author, you submit your ebook ARC to NetGalley who then opens it up to those looking to review books.
+As an author, you submit your ebook ARC to NetGalley, which then opens it up to those looking to review books.

-So, it’s like a win-win for author and reader.
+So, it’s a win-win for the author and reader.
 Authors can send ARCs away for reviews.
-Readers can review new titles without having to dig to contact authors and publishers.
+Readers can review new titles without having to contact authors and publishers directly.
 Sounds simple enough.

-NetGalley helps authors to gain reputation and clout within the book community.
+NetGalley helps authors gain a reputation within the book community.
 It serves as a main connecting hub for bloggers, the media, librarians, book publishers, and reviewers.
 That means that your book could get reviewed by a local blogger and posted on a popular site as a result.

 Pretty neat, huh?

-And it provides an alternative to old-school book review hustling and to what I like to call the “Post and Pray” method, where you just cross your fingers and hope some positive reviews roll in.
+NetGalley provides an alternative to old-school book review hustling and to what I like to call the “Post and Pray” method, where you cross your fingers and hope some positive reviews roll in.

 The Costs of Doing Business with NetGalley

 For professional readers, using NetGalley is completely free!
 Just set up a profile (which we will get to later) and start reviewing.
-However, there are some costs to publishers–that includes self-publishers.
+However, there are some costs for publishers–and that includes self-publishers.